From fitness gains to brand ideals: A Gymshark guide to leadership

 Francis sent samples of his clothes to his favourite fitness YouTubers (in the early 2010s YouTube was the rising star of social media), in the hope that they would love the products and wear them in their videos.
 Their strategy worked and Gymshark’s brand ambassadors, each with a huge social media following of their own, have become the cornerstone of their marketing strategy.

-At this point, Gymshark seemed unstoppable, but exponential growth doesn’t come without its challenges.
+At this point, Gymshark seemed unstoppable, and Francis’ leadership was remarkable for his youth and level of experience but exponential growth doesn’t come without its challenges.
 The brand’s 2015 Black Friday sale should have been a triumphant moment, but instead saw the Gymshark website crash under demand.

 “The failure cost Gymshark an estimated $143,000 in lost sales.
 Worse, it also cost the company the trust it had spent years earning from customers expecting a great experience.

 Francis penned more than 2,500 handwritten apologies that included discounts to those who were affected by the Black Friday crash.”Shopify